Haivision/srt/docs/statistics.md

 TODO:

-- abbreviation
-- possible mistake, see pktSentNAKTotal
+- possible mistake, see pktSentNAKTotal -> receiver side? -> Maxim should check (Available for sender. -> receiver)

 ### pktRecvACKTotal

 The total number of received ACK packets.
 Available for receiver.

-TODO: Possible mistake, see pktSentNAKTotal.
+TODO: Possible mistake, see pktSentNAKTotal. -> Maxim to check

 ### pktSentNAKTotal